tboelskifte/markdown-and-expressionengine/README.md

 The general consensus was that this was a great idea, but no add-on with such functionality existed at the moment.

-In the following months I thought about this a lot, and since I'm a web-developer and not a coder (not enough of a coder anyway) I couldn't created an add-on myself.
+In the following months I thought about this a lot, and since I'm a web-developer and not a coder (not *enough* of a coder anyway) I couldn't create an add-on myself.
 But some solution had to exist to make this possible — and it did!

-After a lot of trial and error, I've found a solution that works pretty well.
-You can read all about it, in the wiki here...
+After a lot of trial and error, I've found the following solution that works pretty well, after you set it up.
+You can read all about it, [in the wiki here...](https://github.com/tboelskifte/markdown-and-expressionengine/wiki)